THE SECOND EPISTLE OF ST. PAUL TO THE CORINTHIANS

 The Second Letter to the Corinthians was probably written from Macedonia, probably about 57 AD.
 Paul had to follow his First Letter, again in response to issues that arose with time.
 He may have composed the letter in different stages, as the letter lacks coherence.
 2 Corinthians is the most personal and passionate of his letters, as he found himself defending his ministry.

 During the defense of his ministry, Paul produced profound theological discussions on the Old and the New Covenant (Chapter 3), the paradox of his ministry (Chapter 4), and a key reference for Reconciliation (5:18), one of the Sacraments.
 We learn of the generosity of the Macedonians and the work of Titus in a collection for the Church of Jerusalem in Chapter 8.
 Chapter 9 points out Christ rewards generosity.
 Paul continued the defense of his ministry from Chapter 10 to the end.
 Chapter 11 is considered one of the most impassioned rhetorical passages in world literature!
 He concludes the letter in Chapter 13 with an important Trinitarian passage.

 Some of the best known quotations of Paul come from 2 Corinthians.
-He writes about the letter and the Spirit (3:6 NAB):
+He writes about the letter and the Spirit (3:6):

 "for the letter brings death, but the Spirit gives life."
 He associates the Lord with freedom (3:17).
 God loves a cheerful giver (9:7).
-He notes that even satan may appear as an angel of Light (11:14).
+He notes that even satan may appear as an angel of light (11:14).
 The opening of Chapter 12 is especially in vogue today, given the present fascination with near-death and out-of-body experiences.
-After a moving discourse on suffering, Paul showed his ability to turn an apparent weakness into strength: in 2 Corinthians 12:9, when accused of weakness by the Corinthians, he showed that God's power was made perfect in weakness.
+After a moving discourse on suffering, Paul showed his ability to turn an apparent weakness into strength: in 2 Corinthians 12, when accused of weakness by the Corinthians, he showed that God's power was made perfect in weakness.
 2 Corinthians 12:9 also offers the comforting passage "My grace is sufficient for thee."
 The book concludes (13:13) with one of the most beautiful expressions of the Trinity.

 The following Scripture is from the New Jerusalem Bible, copyright 1985, by Darton, Longman & Todd, Ltd. and Doubleday, a division of Bantam Doubleday Dell Publishing Group Inc. All rights reserved.